How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 For example, if I say, ‘I am a busy bee’, then ‘busy bee’ is the metaphor.
 It creates a picture and sense of what I am like.

 We use metaphor a lot.
 It is all around us, and I wonder if we always notice it as much as we could.
 There are films that are based entirely on metaphor, such as The Matrix .
-It is a really helpful technique to use because it puts a little bit of distance between the challenge that people are working on and themselves.
+It is a really helpful technique to use.
+This is because it puts a little bit of distance between the challenge that people are working on and themselves.
 It creates some safe space for people to open up and discuss things.
 Safe space is really important.

 Honey bee image to support the text on metaphor